 Lush Snow Leopard faux fur shawl makes for the perfect cold weather accessory for a fall or winter wedding.
 It also has a hidden snap closure so that you don’t have to hold on to it at all times.

 Perfect for a vintage style bride, this luxe faux fur fits perfectly with your bridal attire.
+Falling just off the shoulder, the plush faux fur creates a luxurious look that will keep you stylishly warm as the temperatures fall.

-9. Bridesmaids faux fur wraps for Bridesmaids
+8. Faux fur wraps for Bridesmaids

 by Jules Veils